-As discussed in Section 3 of this document, the proposed project includes residential dwellings and community commercial and business park/light industrial uses.
-In addition to the proposed land uses, on-site and off-site infrastructure improvements would be required that are related to stormwater collection and conveyance, domestic and reclaimed water supply, wastewater treatment, and transportation-related improvements.
+As discussed in Section 3, Project Description, of this document, the proposed project includes residential dwellings and regional commercial and mixed uses.
+In addition to the proposed land uses, onsite and offsite infrastructure improvements would be required that are related to stormwater collection and conveyance, domestic and reclaimed water supply, wastewater treatment, and transportation-related improvements.
 These proposed land uses and related infrastructure are part of the overall land use plan envisioned for the entire NMC as described in Section 1 of this is document.
 Therefore, implementation of the project would not induce growth not already envisioned by the City.